UltraEngine/Documentation/CPP/Speaker_GetState.md

 # Speaker::GetState

-This method gets the speaker pitch setting
+This method gets the speaker state.

 ## Syntax